 - Securicy is a new Cape Breton-based software start-up that is attempting to make cyber-security a user-friendly and intuitive experience for business owners and IT departments.
 I am engaged as the Chief Technology Officer and am responsible for:

 - Development team leadership.

 Freelance Software Developer, Architect, Consultant

-Currently available for hire.
+Somewhat available for consulting.
 Specializing in spatial systems, GIS, system architecture and optimization, and open source development.
-Current clients include:
+Current and past clients include:

 - Helping out with Rails development.

 - Helping with some software development life-cycle management.

 - Providing consultation on current and future software projects and overall development.